ibm-cloud-docs/vmwaresolutions/services/veeam_considerations.md

 ### Storage for backups for Veeam v9.5u4b
 {: #veeam_considerations-specs-storage}

-* Endurance iSCSI storage:
+* Endurance iSCSI storage
    * 2,000 GB
    * 4,000 GB
    * 8,000 GB
    * 12,000 GB
 * Storage performance (0.25, 2, or 4 IOPS/GB)

 As part of the Veeam service installation and configuration, the following repositories are created:
-* For the Veeam configuration backup files: a repository named `IC4V Default Config Backup Repository`.
+* For the Veeam configuration backup files - a repository named `IC4V Default Config Backup Repository`.
 The path to the folder where the Veeam backups are stored is `<Drive>:\ConfigBackup\`.
 * For scale-out, a repository named `IC4V Scale-Out Repository`.
 For more information, see [Adding a scale-out repository](/docs/vmwaresolutions?topic=vmwaresolutions-icos_ordering#icos_ordering-scale-repo).
-* For the virtual machine (VM) backups: a repository named `IC4V Default VM Backup Repository`.
+* For the virtual machine (VM) backups - a repository named `IC4V Default VM Backup Repository`.
 The path to the folder where the VM backups are stored is `<Drive>:\VMBackup\`.
 This repository is added as an extent to `IC4V Scale-Out repository.

 ### Networking for Veeam v9.5u4b
 {: #veeam_considerations-specs-networking}